shpakovski/LocalizedStrings/README.md

 # The Solution

-Copy the final version of the `en.lproj/Localizable.strings` into `ru.lproj/Localizable.strings` and open it with `LocalizedStrings.app`.

-Then Import all translations into the document to update all localized keys and see the difference.
-Save the final `.strings` file with applied changes.
+`LocalizedStrings.app` is a GUI editor for `.strings` files.
+You open the document on the hard drive, then Import translated `.strings` file to merge new values for localized keys, result file can be saved back to the hard drive.
+Step-by-step:

+1. For example, you have a not-yet-translated or partially-translated file `ru.lproj/Localizable.strings` and localized files `Part1.strings`, `Part2.strings`, `Part3.strings`.
+2. Open `ru.lproj/Localizable.strings` with `LocalizedStrings.app` in Finder
+3. Import — `Shift-Command-O` — translations `Part1.strings`, `Part2.strings`, `Part3.strings` into the open document.
+4. Save the new version with translated values.

+*Please note: only the keys presented in the original `.strings` file will be extracted from localized versions.*

 # TBD

-1. Export strings which have not yet been translated
+1. Filter strings by diff criteria and export the list as a new `.strings` file ready for translation
-2. Improve visual feedback in the table after merge
+2. Improve visual feedback in the table rows after Import, bold font is just a proof-of-concept
-3. Provide more information about applied changes
+3. Provide more information about applied changes i.e. unused strings, maybe in the status bar
-4. Add filter to show only changes
-5. Recognize more formats in the `.strings` file
+4. Recognize more exotic localized string formats with comments in the `.strings` file